fasterthanlime/ooc-docs/source/sdk/text/EscapeSequence.rst

         escape sequences.
 Unknown escape sequences will just get the '\\' stripped. ("\\u" -> "u")

+    .. staticmemberfunction:: escape (s: String) -> String

+        Escape a string.
+This will replace non-printable characters with equivalents like \something or \x??. *

     .. field:: valid

     .. field:: needMore